mit-orcd/rag-testing/README.md

 First, you'll want to get on a GPU compute node in Engaging/Satori etc. To do this, run `salloc -N 1 -n 1 --gres=gpu:1 -p mit_normal_gpu --nodelist=nodename`.
 Note down the number of the node allocated to you; for example, `node2804` has number `2804`.

+### Getting a Hugging Face token
+In both cases, to run app.py, you'll need to get a Hugging Face token.
+Create a Hugging Face account at [https://huggingface.co/welcome] and then follow this URL [https://huggingface.co/docs/hub/en/security-tokens] to make a **fine-grained** Hugging Face token.

+Note that some of the Hugging Face LLMs are gated; to run these, you'll need to request access to use the models on the Hugging Face website, which is usually granted within a few hours.
+Specifically, request access to Llama-3.1-8B-Instruct at [https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct].
+Some of the model options available on the app are not gated, so you can use those initially.

 ### Option 1: Quick & Convenient
-Pull this docker image from Dockerhub at [
+Pull this docker image from Dockerhub at [] using `docker pull [.]`

-Now, start a container based on this image using the command `docker run ` Before doing this, make sure you get a Hugging Face token (instructions on this below).
-This command will run the image, automatically launching the `app.py` file.
-Now, open a new terminal (off the compute node) and tunnel into the container using the command `ssh -L 5000:node[number]:8080 -l [username]@eofe10.mit.edu`.
+Now, start a container based on this image using the command `apptainer build ` Before doing this, make sure you got a Hugging Face token (instructions on this above).
+This command will run the image, automatically pulling the RAG code/vectorstores.
+Now, set the `access_token` variable in the app.py file to your HF token.
+Now, simply run app.py: `flask --app app run --host=0.0.0.0.` This will download our default model and start a Flask server on an available local port.

+Finally, open a new terminal (off the compute node) and tunnel into the container using the command `ssh -L 5000:node[number]:8080 -l [username]@eofe10.mit.edu`.
 Fill in `number` and `username`.
 Now, you can go to [http://localhost:5000] and interact with the app.

 ### Option 2
 Download this repository.
 Create your own python environment with `python -m v [env_name].` Pip install the requirements file: `python -m pip install -r requirements.txt`.
-Now, run `app.py` with `python code/app.py` after acquiring a Hugging Face token.
+Now, simply run app.py: `flask --app app run --host=0.0.0.0.` This will download our default model and start a Flask server on an available local port.
 Now, you can go to [http://localhost:5000] and interact with the app.

-### Getting a Hugging Face token
-In both cases, to run app.py, you'll need to get a Hugging Face token.
-Create a Hugging Face account at [https://huggingface.co/welcome] and then follow this URL [https://huggingface.co/docs/hub/en/security-tokens] to make a **fine-grained** Hugging Face token.
-Set the `access_token` variable in the app.py file to your token.
-Now, simply run app.py: `python app.py` or start the Docker container if you are using Docker.
-This will download our default model and start a Flask server on an available local port.

-Note that some of the Hugging Face LLMs are gated; to run these, you'll need to request access to use the models on the Hugging Face website, which is usually granted within a few hours.
-Specifically, request access to Llama-3.1-8B-Instruct at [https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct].
-Some of the model options available on the app are not gated, so you can use those initially.

 ## Next Plans